Configuring the Citrix Gateway by Using Wizards

 - Citrix Endpoint Management Integrated Configuration helps you configure your Citrix Gateway and Citrix Endpoint Management environment.

-- The Quick Configuration wizard helps you configure the correct policies, expressions, and settings for connections to Citrix Endpoint Management App Edition, StoreFront, and the Web Interface.
+- The Quick Configuration wizard helps you configure the correct policies, expressions, and settings for connections to Citrix Endpoint Management, StoreFront, and the Web Interface.

 - The Citrix Gateway wizard helps you configure Citrix Gateway-specific settings.